-The last full review of the DC Section investment strategy and performance, including the default arrangement, was conducted on 6 November 2020.
-The next full review is scheduled for November 2023.
+The next full DC Section investment strategy and performance review, including the default arrangement, is due in November 2023.
+The last full review was conducted in November 2020 and concluded that the lifestyle strategy targeting drawdown at retirement remained appropriate for achieving the default arrangement's objective and that the self-select range of funds offered a sufficiently broad range of options to members.

-The outcome of the November 2020 review was that it was concluded that the lifestyle strategy targeting drawdown at retirement remained appropriate for achieving the default arrangement's objective and that the self-select range of funds offered a sufficiently broad range of options to members.
-However, after considering advice from the Trustees' investment consultant, it was decided to amend the equity component of the default fund arrangement in order to address the potential impact of climate change on members' investments and remove a bias to UK equities relative to market capitalisation weights.
+However, after considering advice from the Trustees' investment consultant, it was decided to amend the equity component of the default fund arrangement to address the potential impact of climate change on members' investments and remove a bias to UK equities relative to market capitalisation weights.
+This was implemented in July 2021, by replacing the L&G Global Equity Market Weights 30:70 Index Fund with the L&G Low Carbon Transition Global Equity Index Fund, which is a climate-tilted equity fund that seeks to reduce exposure to carbon emissions over time and has a geographic allocation broadly aligned with market capitalisation weights.

-The amendments were implemented to the default fund arrangements after the financial year end, in July 2021, by replacing the L&G Global Equity Market Weights 30:70 Index Fund with the L&G Low Carbon Transition Fund, which is a climate-tilted equity fund that seeks to reduce exposure to carbon emissions over time and has a geographic allocation broadly aligned with market capitalisation weights.
-Also, in July 2021, the L&G Low Carbon Transition Fund was added to the self-select investment fund range and replaced the L&G Global Equity Market Weights 30:70 Index Fund in the Cash and Annuity lifestyle strategies available to DC and AVC members.
+Also, in July 2021, the L&G Low Carbon Transition Global Equity Index Fund was added to the selfselect investment fund range and replaced the L&G Global Equity Market Weights 30:70 Index Fund in the Cash and Annuity lifestyle strategies available to DC and AVC members.

-In addition to the full strategy review, the performance of funds in the default arrangement is reviewed each quarter.
-The reviews that took place during the year concluded that the funds are performing broadly as expected, consistent with the Trustees' targets and other objectives.
+The Investment Committee has reviewed the performance of funds in the default arrangement at each quarter end during the year and concluded that they have been performing broadly as expected, consistent with the Trustees' targets and other objectives.